viktoriiazolotova/cSharpSwapMeet/README.md

 ## Enhancenment, considerations
 1. Update Remove method to pass int ItemID instead of Item item.
 2. The same as above for checking availability method.
+3.Add method -  Swap best items between vendors
+4.Get best item by category for a vendor

 ##Features
 1. All vendors name will be saved in lower case and they are non-case sensative